 6. Documenting the Result

 When you have the rent finally decided, this is usually formally documented on a piece of paper known as a Memorandum that both the landlord and tenant agree to.

 Solicitors may need to draft this; however, it can be formed directly with care so long as the information, dates and figures on it are correct, and original copies are held in the records of both the landlord and tenant.

 As an aside, when looking through any existing leases and situations, check that previous rent reviews have all been agreed, even if no change to the rent, to ensure nothing comes back up out of the woodwork.

 The final point to remember is that there is often a financial cost to this new rent, not only the new level being budgeted for going forward and any fees being paid.

-This is where the effective date of the rent review is historic and seeing an increase, because most commercial property leases will permit the landlord to be paid back-rent due from this period tomorrow.
-Just make sure you apportion this the correct way, with most commercial leases stating that rent is paid on a quarterly in advance basis.
+This is where the effective date of the rent review is historic and seeing an increase because most commercial property leases will permit the landlord to be paid back-rent due from this period tomorrow.
+Just make sure you apportion this the correct way, with most commercial leases stating that rent is paid quarterly in advance.

 Plus, additional interest on this back rent, often at a certain percentage above a base rate.

 Whatever interest you have in commercial property, it’s essential to understand the basis of rent reviews in all leases.
 If you’re a tenant, you’ll want these to reduce your overheads, if a landlord to increase to enhance investment value, or a middle-man advisor to provide the correct advice and service.